ticzz/CounterStrike2-ConfigsScripts/README.md

 º Nullbinds aka Autostrafer

+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.

 Key Notes

-💢 = marked scripts are not working anymore because Valve disabled/blocked that kind of automations and it´s impossible to predict if it is forever or not, we´ll see
+💢 = marked scripts are not working anymore because Valve disabled/blocked that kind of automations and it´s impossible to predict if this changes are final and forever or not, we´ll see